CuFFaz/Trend-Forecasting-using-FSM/README.md

 - Transform (Take Transpose of every individual datapoint and make it more model specific) (_file)

 ## Local Maxima, Slopes and Trend Durations
-Since we only require the trending
+Find the local peaks such that we obtain only the trending pattern, from the trend's initial ascend till its death which is proportional to a threshold which is peak specific.
+Slopes calculated